organisciak/dissertation/document/5_5_ams-study.md

 ### Results

+\marginnote{Answer: \em{RQ 2.4}}

 Normalizing user FINE judgments weighted against their BROAD judgments resulted in variance of $RMSE=16.15$, a non-significant change.
 Thus, there is no evidence that greatly different internal scales by judges were the reason for the low consistency.
 In other words, the notion that judges were internally consistent in a way that can be normalized globally is not tractable.

 ## Verifying Judgments with New Graders

-  > _RQ2_: Are problem judges responsible for inconsistent reciprocal ratings?
+  > *RQ 2.5*: Are problem judges responsible for inconsistent reciprocal ratings?

-  > _RQ3_: Is subjectivity or disagreement of the grading task responsible for inconsistent reciprocal ratings?
+  > *RQ 2.6*: Is subjectivity or disagreement of the grading task responsible for inconsistent reciprocal ratings?

 Would the same low consistency be seen if new judges were asked?
 Getting a second opinion addresses two possibilities: expected error (good judges, biased task) and unexpected error (agreeable task, bad judges).